Antibiotics For Back Pain

 No!
 You must reduce stress on the spine during the 100 days.
 While you do not have to lie in bed all day, you must take it easy.
 Remember, exercise makes this condition worse.
 Why?
 There is basically a fracture and a boil.
 The boil is from the inflammation inside the bone, which forms a liquid like a boil, and we have discussed the microfractures and sensitive nerves.
 So, if you had a boil and a fracture in your wrist, would you lift weights?
 Do push-ups?
 That is why a certified Modic antibiotic spinal therapist knows the value of having a spouse or significant other present during the initial 45 minute to one hour education session.
 You would not just give a diabetic insulin and a needle and say, “good luck!”
 It is important to have a spouse present so they do not have to come home and say, “they said you will have to do the chores now”.

 You will have to learn how to pace yourself.
 If you walk a half mile and the pain is worse after, later on or the next day, you must go back to the quarter mile, if that does not make it worse.
 It is important not to get the area inflamed or get more microfractures from lifting or overdoing it.
-Before taking antibiotics for back pain, you might have said, “I know this will make it worse, but I have to”.
+Before taking antibiotics, you might have said, “I know this will make it worse, but I have to”.
 Now, you must not, get some help, as difficult as it might be to ask or say that you can’t.
 Your outcome depends on it and you may only get one chance at this.
 You will be able to do more when the bone is healed, there are no more microfractures and the nerve fibers are gone.

 Starting to get the idea that taking antibiotics for back pain is not as easy and simple as it sounds?